-As all JMCS students will be qualified participants in the CCC, LCC's, YouthBuild, and WIOA programs; most students at JMCS will participate in a sun-up to sun-down educational program.
+As all JMCS students will be qualified residents of Nevada County, Ca or participants in the CCC, LCC's, YouthBuild, and WIOA programs; most students at JMCS will participate in a sun-up to sun-down educational program.
 The combination of standards-based core curriculum and vocational training may differ from site to site.
-Generally, our client agencies will provide general vocational skills curricula for its participating students.
-A participating student may generally, on a daily basis, be placed on a crew of no more than seventeen students, with a crew supervisor (employed by the client agency).
-A student may also be placed in an internship program, with a supervisor from a collaborating entity.
-In both cases, students would be instructed by at least one certificated teacher (employed by JMCS).
-Furthermore, each student's crew supervisor, employed by the client agency, will be directed by a certificated JMCS teacher on matters related to school curricula.
-Through a student's participation in crew work and/or internship program, the student will make his or her way through the vocational skills of the client agency.
+Generally, our partner agencies will provide general vocational skills curricula for its participating students.
+A participating student may generally, on a daily basis, be placed on a crew of no more than seventeen students, with a crew supervisor (employed by the partner agency).
+A student may also be placed in an internship program with a supervisor from a collaborating entity, or participate in an intensive academics based program while receiving WIOA funded services.
+In all cases, students would be instructed by at least one certificated teacher employed by JMCS, each student's crew or partner agency supervisor, (employed by the partner agency), will be directed by a certificated JMCS teacher on matters related to school curricula.
+Through a student's participation in crew work and/or internship program, the student will make his or her way through the vocational skills of the partner agency.
 The certificated teacher, employed by JMCS, will supplement the vocational curricula with state-aligned common core academic curricula.
 Students will make continuing progress toward achieving their high school diploma.
 The students will attend classes held at JMCS sites.
-Classroom instruction will be augmented by computer-aided instruction.
+Classroom instruction will be augmented by computeraided instruction.

 The classes taught by JMCS shall meet all California State Content Standards and shall be in alignment with the Common Core Standards.
 Classes include English, health, physical education, computer literacy, life skills, world studies, United States history, economics, civics, mathematics, life science, and physical science.
-When possible, the contents of these courses will be delivered during the student's workday while 2019-2024 JMCS Charter Petition he/she participates in vocational skills and work-study.
+When possible, the contents of these courses will be delivered during the student's workday while he/she participates in vocational skills and work-study.
 Courses will be selected for students based upon an educational goal and graduation plan for each student.
 Upon entering the JMCS, a student will be evaluated for the courses he or she may have completed already.
 Appendix 1 summarizes the JMCS curriculum and JMCS' content standard linked Benchmarks and Course Outlines.
 Appendix 2 displays a sample Student Achievement Plan that JMCS teachers complete and maintain with all students.